If you haven’t already, check out Part 1. Otherwise, let’s plow forward into how you can prepare for the next recession

 It is never the goal to buy high and sell low, but when your portfolio has taken a considerable dip, take the loss and then buy a different fund.
 This is an advance tax optimization and trading strategy called tax-loss harvesting.
 You cannot buy the exact fund back within 31 days, otherwise, you cannot claim the loss.
 This is called the wash-sale rule.

-When filing taxes in 2019, my wife and I claimed $8,000 in losses for the prior year and received a $3,000 tax deduction on our income tax report.
+When filing taxes in 2019, my wife and I claimed $8,000 in “losses” for the prior year and received a $3,000 tax deduction on our income tax report.
 This put about $1,000 back in our pockets.
 The remaining $5,000 can be rolled over year after year.
+We will be doing the same thing in 2022 due to this bear market and impending recession.

 If you are interested in this, we urge you to do more research and consult a tax advisor.
 We are just normal people who are just letting you know such strategies exist.